openshift/managed-cluster-config/docs/backplane/requirements/acs/10-acs-managed-service.md

 * view roles and rolebindings
 * patch persistentvolumeclaims

-ACS team needs to inspect the `cloud-service-sensible-declarative-configs` secret This is for customer demands to enable multiple organizations access to an ACSCS instance as per SOP https://gitlab.cee.redhat.com/stackrox/acs-cloud-service/runbooks/-/blob/master/sops/dp-034-allow-multiple-orgs-access.md?ref_type=heads

-* view secret `cloud-service-sensible-declarative-configs`

 ACS team needs to be able to delete a namespace

 * delete namespaces